 Disability Benefits for Children with Asperger's Syndrome

-Posted on behalf of Phillips Disability, P.C. on Sep 20, 2017 in Qualifying Conditions
+Posted on behalf of Dayes Law Firm PC on Sep 20, 2017 in Qualifying Conditions

 Asperger’s Syndrome is a developmental disorder on the autism spectrum.
 This condition often impairs a child’s ability to socialize and interact with others.
 Children with this condition whose functioning in school or at home is severely affected may be able to qualify for Supplemental Security Income (SSI) benefits.

 If you believe your child has a severe case of Asperger’s Syndrome, contact our experienced SSI attorneys.
-Phillips Disability can help you pursue your claim for SSI benefits for children by helping you gather the necessary evidence to support your claim, helping ensure everything is completed accurately and on time, and guiding you through every step of the process.
+Dayes Law Firm PC can help you pursue your claim for SSI benefits for children by helping you gather the necessary evidence to support your claim, helping ensure everything is completed accurately and on time, and guiding you through every step of the process.

 Signs and Symptoms of Asperger’s Syndrome